Martin and Mitchell defection: Defection

-On June 25, 1960, Mitchell and Martin left the U.S. for Mexico.
-They traveled from there to Havana and then sailed on a Russian freighter to the Soviet Union.
+On June 25, 1960, Mitchell and Martin flew on Eastern Airlines flight 307 from Washington to Mexico City.
+They flew from there to Havana and then sailed on a Russian freighter to the Soviet Union.
 On August 5, the Pentagon announced that they had not returned from vacation and said: "there is a likelihood that they have gone behind the Iron Curtain."
 On September 6, 1960, they appeared at a joint news conference at the House of Journalists in Moscow and announced they had requested asylum and Soviet citizenship.

 During the conference, the defectors made public for the first time the mission and activities of the NSA in a prepared statement written, they said: "without consulting the Government of the Soviet Union".
 It said that: "the United States Government is as unscrupulous as it has accused the Soviet Government of being".
 They also said:

 Our main dissatisfaction concerned some of the practices the United States uses in gathering intelligence information ... deliberately violating the airspace of other nations ... intercepting and deciphering the secret communications of its own allies ...

 Perhaps United States hostility towards Communism arises out of a feeling of insecurity engendered by Communist achievements in science, culture and industry.

 As we know from our previous experience working at N.S.A., the United States successfully reads the secure communications of more than forty nations, including its own allies.

 They particularly attacked the views of General Thomas S. Power who had recently told a Congressional committee that the U.S. needed to maintain a nuclear first-strike capability and Senator Barry Goldwater's opposition to banning nuclear tests and negotiating a disarmament treaty.
 By contrast, they said: "we would attempt to crawl to the moon if we thought it would lessen the threat of an atomic war."
 The U.S. had recently admitted sending reconnaissance flights over foreign countries in recent years, but Martin and Mitchell said they knew from their Navy service that such flights had occurred as early as 1952–1954.
 They detailed a U.S. C-130 flight over Soviet Armenia that the Soviets brought down.
 They contended that it was designed to gain an understanding of Soviet defenses, and that it therefore represented an American interest in attacking the Soviets rather than defending against them.
 They also complained of restrictions on freedom in the U.S., such as government confiscation of mail, particularly the freedom of those who are "not theists" or "whose political convictions are unpopular".
 In an interview with the Soviet news agency TASS in December 1960, they expressed their belief that American espionage against Russia, U.S. allies, and neutral nations would continue unchanged despite the inauguration of a new American president in January 1961.

 In response, the American government called Mitchell and Martin's charges "completely false".
 The Department of Defense called them "turncoats" and "tools of Soviet propaganda", "one mentally sick and both obviously confused".
 It also characterized their positions at the NSA as "junior mathematicians".